 - Questions Regarding a Sticking Throttle Lever (see Dave's bottom line below) -

 Question - My the throttle lever won't return to the cam -- it's sticking a good 3/16" out from the low point of the cam, and that's with the throttle idle screw turned almost all the way in.
 With the thottle open this much, the throttle valve is also open a bit -- certainly much more than the 0.004 inch it's supposed to be.
 Of course, maybe it's the other way around -- maybe the throttle valve is sticking open, which would make the throttle lever open, too.

-As you said in one of your notes, if the throttle valve is not seating properly (i.e., 0.004 inch open) it will interfere greatly with the normal IDLE flow -- i.e., fuel will be flowing through the transition ports higher up -- which I assume would make the engine run faster.
+As you said in one of your notes, if the throttle valve is not seating properly (i.e., 0.004 inch open) it will interfere greatly with the normal IDLE flow -- i.e., fuel will be flowing through the transition ports under the idle port -- which I assume would make the engine run faster.

 Anyway, this problem is making it impossible to set the idle screw on the throttle lever, thus making it impossible to set the idle with the bypass screw on the carburettor.
 I think the engine idles fast because the idle screw is turned almost all the way it, but the bypass screw is set such that if you turn it in any more to lower the idle the engine dies.

 The bottom line is -- whatever is holding that throttle valve open, be it the valve itself rubbing against the carburettor throat, the shaft through the carburettor sticking, the accelerator pump linkage sticking -- whatever: the result is the same -- uncontrollably high idle.
 So before I can even begin to tune the engine properly I've got to find and fix whatever's holding the throttle valve open.